HACCPGlossary

 6) Governance, Data Integrity, and Review

 HACCP effectiveness depends on governance as much as science.
 Plans must exist as controlled masters, with clear ownership, versioning, and training under Document Control.
 Monitoring records and decisions must satisfy ALCOA+ and be attributable to named individuals with e-signatures; computer-generated audit trails should capture creation, modification, and reason-for-change.
 Periodic review analyzes trends (EM excursions, detector failures, allergen near-misses, temperature excursions, complaint categories) to determine whether limits, CCPs, or prerequisites need revision.
 Revisions flow through Change Control with risk assessment and, where required, verification/validation before becoming effective.
 Systemic gaps—e.g., recurring mis-labels or persistent EM hot spots—progress to formal CAPA with effectiveness checks.
+Tie digital controls into GAMP 5 and Part 11 expectations for audit-ready records.

 7) Metrics That Prove HACCP Works

-8) How This Fits with V5
+8) How HACCP Fits with V5

 V5 by SG Systems Global embeds HACCP so that risk controls are executed automatically and evidence is created as a by-product of doing the work.
 In V5 MES, CCP logic is encoded in the eMMR and executed in the eBMR with device capture, timers, interlocks, and Dual Verification for critical decisions.
 In V5 WMS, FEFO/FIFO, Bin / Location segregation, and Hold & Release are enforced at scan points; Barcode Validation prevents wrong-item/lot/label; temperature and status checks block risky issues and shipments.
 Label control ties to approved templates with scan-back confirmation of GTIN, allergen statements, and date codes.
 In V5 QMS, HACCP masters live under Document Control; plan changes route via Change Control; exceptions open Deviations/NC with photos and reason codes; systemic issues become CAPA with effectiveness checks.
 EPCIS events and unit-level or lot-level identifiers provide fast, surgical tracebacks and targeted notifications in the rare event of a recall.

-9) FAQ
+9) HACCP FAQ

 Q1.
 How does HACCP relate to an FSMA Food Safety Plan (FSP)?